Ultimate Guide How to Build a Mailing List Fast with Solo Ads

 The best definition I’ve heard for copywriting is salesmanship in print.
 Its job is to turn traffic into subscribers or sales.

-Most website does the exact same job as a salesman and does it 24 hours a day.
+The most website does the exact same job as a salesman and does it 24 hours a day.

 It can speak to thousands of people per hour, while a salesman might only speak to one.

-It’s salesmanship in print multiplied!
+Its salesmanship in print multiplied!

 But to hire a top-gun copywriter will set you back 4 or maybe 5 figures.

-There are hundreds of very expensive courses on the internet teaching you how to write copy, but the best way to get started is by picking up a good old fashioned book written by one of the masters.
+There are hundreds of very expensive courses on the internet teaching you how to write copy, but the best way to get started is by picking up a good old-fashioned book written by one of the masters.

 Claude Hopkins John Caples